vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 1. The user updates the stock numbers.
 1. The user taps the *Submit Count* button.
 1. The application uses `BAPI_MATPHYSINV_COUNT` and `BAPI_TRANSACTION_COMMIT` to submit the new stock numbers to SAP.
+1. The application displays the response message from SAP.

 ### The UI